drbean/edit/jeffreykuo/send_editing_Final_send.md

 | roughness                        | roughness                        |
 +----------------------------------+----------------------------------+

-Fig .6 Some surface image with heat-map result in zone3 and zone 4
+Fig. 6 Some surface image with heat-map result in zone3 and zone 4

 For more clearly to classify these image, the gray level would an important factor to distinguish the features.
 Therefore, the color model